Meet our Managers

 Director of Programs

 Luke has served in various roles at World Relief Western Washington since 2004.
-Over the years, you could find him delivering furniture to refugee families, training staff and interns, or assisting immigrants released from the ICE Processing Facility.
-Luke has served twice as Interim Executive Director; in his current role, he oversees most of World Relief Western Washington’s direct services with refugees and immigrants as well as finance and operations.
-Luke has a wide range of experience training community groups, churches, and partner agencies.
-He and his family live in South Seattle and are members of Emerald City Bible Fellowship.
-Luke holds a Bachelor's degree in Peace and Global Studies from Earlham College and is pursuing a Master of Divinity at Seattle Pacific Seminary.
+Over the years, you could find him delivering donated furniture to refugee families, training staff and interns, or assisting immigrants released from the ICE Processing Facility.
+Luke has served twice as Interim Executive Director.
+In his current role, he oversees all of WRWW’s programs with refugees and immigrants beyond initial resettlement.
+Luke has a wide range of experience training churches and community groups.
+He and his family live in the Skyway neighborhood of South Seattle and love to get outside together—whether biking, playing soccer, or hiking Sunday afternoons after church.
+Luke holds a Bachelor's degree in Peace and Global Studies from Earlham College and is pursuing a Master of Divinity and an MA in Reconciliation and Intercultural Studies at Seattle Pacific Seminary.